 Just like each year will have different growth to track, each channel will have various changes to monitor.
 Your team needs to be ready to compile and review the information to use for future development.

 Making Constant Improvements to Lead Generation and Quality

 Utilize digital advancements to the benefit of both your team and your customers.
-Developing effective metric tracking gives you the opportunity to find and prioritize new channels of visitors based on the feedback and experience of previously potential clients.
+Developing effective metric tracking gives you the opportunity to find and prioritize new channels of visitors based on the feedback and experience of previous potential clients.

-Each department can use this information and it’s up to the marketing and sales teams to develop a comprehensive list of pain points, successful channels, and possible connections between data fields.
+Each department can use this information, and it’s up to the marketing and sales teams to develop a comprehensive list of pain points, successful channels, and possible connections between data fields.

 Shanice Jones is a techy nerd and copywriter from Chicago.
-For the last five years, she has helped over 20 startups building B2C and B2B content strategies that have allowed them to scale their business and help users around the world.
+For the last five years, she has helped over 20 startups build B2C and B2B content strategies that have allowed them to scale their business and help users around the world.